Tuning PostgreSQL settings for performance

 wal_compression = on min_wal_size = 1GB max_wal_size = 8GB wal_buffers = 16MB checkpoint_timeout = 30min checkpoint_completion_target = 0.9

-If you using solid-state drives, consider tweaking the following settings:
+If you are using solid-state drives, consider tweaking the following settings:

 # Cost of a randomaly fetched disk page. # SSDs have low random reads cost relative to sequential reads. random_page_cost = 1.1 # Number of simultaneous requests that can be handled efficiently by the disk subsystem. # SSDs can handle more concurrent requests. effective_io_concurrency = 200